We are seeking new officers. Contact us at firstname.lastname@example.org for more information.

-The Scientific Computing Student Club (SC2) is a new student organization at the University of Michigan.
-Our membership includes students and postdocs from many disciplines and interests, but we are united in our common problems and sometimes solutions in the broader science that is scientific computing.
+The Scientific Computing Student Club (SC2) is a student organization at the University of Michigan that includes students and postdocs from many disciplines and interests, but that are united in our common problems and sometimes solutions in the broader science that is scientific computing.

 - Develop a community across disciplines that fosters collaboration and peer support for scientific computing

 - Promote the best practices and standards relating to scientific computing

 - Teach and learn about computing resources, languages and environments available at the University of Michigan and at major computing resources

 - Aid in the creation and sharing of open-source projects